Published 26th March 2021

-One of the reasons that Charles stated he created Cardano was because of some of the limitations of the Ethereum network and the lack of progress to improve the issues on the blockchain.
+One of the reasons that Charles stated he created Cardano was because of some limitations of the Ethereum network and the lack of progress to improve the issues on the blockchain.
 For example transaction speeds, lack of consensus protocol to make improvements on the network, and high transaction fees.

 His passion for blockchain and cryptocurrency education has existed before many with founding the Bitcoin Education Project in 2013.
 He then went on to sponsor a blockchain technology research lab in the University and Edinburgh and donated $500,000 to the University of Wyoming to further a blockchain research project.

 Charles is a very active member of the blockchain community and it’s fair to say he has a very interesting Twitter feed.